To graduate with a degree in the applied arts & sciences students must successfully complete 48 credits of coursework to include:

 WTG 192 CCTS: College Composition 2

 Composition 2 develops the student’s ability to use language for a variety of purposes, subjects, and audiences.
 It focuses on both exposition and persuasion to strengthen those skills that will assist the student in succeeding academically.
 In this course, we read and discuss a range of prose models that reflect the diversity of thinking and writing across the disciplines.
-Prerequisite: WTG 191 or appropriate assessment
+Prerequisite: WTG 191

 FOR 431 Higher States of Consciousness